muhammadibrahim313/EDUNEXUS-2.0/README.md

   <img src="https://your-image-url.com/edunexus-about.jpg" alt="EduNexus Overview" width="80%"/>
 </p>

-EduNexus 2.0 is a platform designed to bridge the gap between students and educators.
-By leveraging advanced AI and user-friendly interfaces, we provide personalized learning experiences, making education accessible and engaging for all.
+<p align="center">EduNexus 2.0 is a platform designed to bridge the gap between students and educators.
+By leveraging advanced AI and user-friendly interfaces, we provide personalized learning experiences, making education accessible and engaging for all.</p>

 ---